-Official school hours are from 8:00-3:00.
+Official school hours are from 8:00 - 3:00.
 The school is open from 7:30 to 3:30.
-Our office personnel are available to answer phone calls between 7:00 and 4:00.
+Our office personnel is available to answer phone calls between 7:00 and 4:00.

 For safety reasons and by order of the School Superintendent, we cannot allow teachers to be out of the classrooms and on the telephone during instructional time.
-Each teacher within www.thomas.k12.ga.us system website:
+Each teacher within www.thomas.k12.ga.us

-Schools has voicemail and email.
+Thomas County Elementary Schools has voicemail and email.
 The school receptionist is also happy to take messages for teachers.
 These are the most effective methods of getting messages to specific faculty members.
-Email addresses for our staff may be found on the school
+Email addresses for our staff may be found on the school system website: